Welcome to DCU's Mentoring Scheme

 - Expression of Interest Form - Professional Staff

-- Frequency of Meetings - The frequency and timings of meetings can be agreed between the mentor and mentee but the guideline is to meet for one hour a month or 2 hours every other month
+The duration of the mentoring is 12 months.
+The frequency and timings of meetings can be agreed between the mentor and mentee but the guideline is to meet for one hour a month or 2 hours every other month